 BBC iPlayer: Using GetiPlayer to download TV and Radio Content

-The BBC’s iPlayer is arguably second to none when it comes to offering catch up facilities for TV and radio broadcasts.
+The BBC’s iPlayer is arguably second to none when it comes to offering catch up facilities for UK public service TV and radio broadcasts.
 It does however have some limitations, including the need to sign up to get full access to content, and the forced expiry of any content you download after a set time period (usually 30 days).
-You also need to install additional software on your pc to view downloaded material - as yet BBC report on their website that this is not available for tablets and phones.
+You also need to install additional software on your pc to view downloaded material - although BBC have provided apps for Android and Apple products, these only work with the most recent versions of Android/Ios, thus denying access to those with older tablets or phones.

 As for most things, there is an easier way to get round all these restrictions and manage your downloads and viewing more efficiently yourself - if you know how…….GetiPlayer.